dustincys/en-1/vitae/index.md

 ## Education Background

-- 2009 ~ Present, PhD student in the Department of Statistics, Iowa State University
+- 2013 ~ Present, Undergraduate in the College of Liberal Arts and Sciences, Iowa State University, Major: Bioinformatics and Computational Biology
-- 2006 ~ 2009, Master of statistics, School of Statistics, Renmin University of China
-- 2002 ~ 2006, Bachelor of Economics, School of Statistics, Renmin University of China
+- 2010 ~ 2012, Undergraduate in the College of Life Science, Qingdao Agricultural University, Major: Biological Science

 ## Honors & Awards